-Dosage in paediatric patients with creatinine clearance (CrCl) >50 mL/min/1.73 m2
+Dosage in pediatric patients with creatinine clearance (CrCL) > 50 mL/min/1.73 m2

-The recommended dosage of Zavicefta in paediatric patients (3 months to <18 years) is based on the age and weight of the patient.
-Zavicefta is administered every 8 hours by intravenous infusion over 2 hours, see Table 2 (see also sections 4.4 and 5.1).
+The recommended dosage of Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) in pediatric patients (3 months to <18 years) is based on the age and weight of the patient.
+Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) is administered every 8 hours by intravenous infusion over 2 hours, see Table 2.
 The duration of therapy should be guided by the severity, site of infection and the patient's clinical and bacteriological progress.